alexATZ/my_sokoban/README.md

 **DISCLAIMER :**
 Your map file, required by the program, must contain only the characters allowed: X, P, O and #.

+**Future changes:**
+- Implement a condition of victory and defeat
+- Add colors
+- Add a multiplayer

 *Feel free to contact me at alexis.bret@epitech.eu for any question.* :+1: